Bad-Weather-9096/2025-Reefscape/reefscape/manual.md

 * X-button - extract algae
 * Left/right bumper - pick up/drop coral
 * Left/right trigger - pick up/drop algae

+## Autonomous Mode
+Robot will not be pre-loaded with coral.
+Robot will reverse approximately 7 feet and then rotate until a reef target is identified.
+Auto-pilot will guide the robot to the target, where it will position the end effector for algae retrieval.
+First action by drive team will be to pick up the algae and deliver it to the processor.

 ## Notes
 * Auto-pilot can be engaged before a tag is identified; however, once activated, the robot will lock onto the first tag it sees.
 Make sure you are pointing in the right direction before you press the A button.